 You can find more ballads written by Gilbert online at Songs of a Savoyard by W. S. Gilbert

 This article was posted on Monday, November 1st, 2010 at 10:29 am and is filed under Countries & Cultures, English, Gilbert and Sullivan, Halloween, Halloween Poems, Halloween Songs, Holiday Poems, Holiday Songs, Holidays Around the World, Languages, Music, Poetry, United Kingdom, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply